 Visual Arts Core Curriculum

 The Visual Arts program develops a student's artistic talents through experimentation with different media and forms including painting, drawing, photography, printmaking, ceramics, metals, fiber arts, and more.
-The Interlochen's visual arts high school program develops a student's capacity for expression through a correlation between the visual arts and an awareness of the student’s broader environment.
+Interlochen's visual arts high school program develops a student's capacity for expression through a correlation between the visual arts and an awareness of the student’s broader environment.

 For information on graduation requirements and academic curriculum, please visit Academy Academics.